-The first step to using your ART covered services is enrolling with our National Infertility Unit (NIU).
+Our National Infertility Unit (NIU).
 Our NIU is here to help you.
 It is staffed by a dedicated team of registered nurses and infertility coordinators.
-They can help you with determining eligibility for benefits and can give you information about our infertility Institutes of ExcellenceTM facilities.
-They can also help your provider with precertification.
+They can help you with determining eligibility for benefits and precertification.
+They can also give you information about our infertility Institutes of ExcellenceTM(IOE) facilities.
 You can call the NIU at 1-800-575-5999.

 Your network provider will request approval from us in advance for your infertility services.
-If your provider is not a network provider, you are responsible to request approval from us in advance.